In this guide, you’ll learn star trails photography in 7 simple steps.

-ISO is the worst case method of increasing the brightness of your star trail shots since it is the only setting that degrades image quality.
+ISO is the worst-case method of increasing the brightness of your star trail shots since it is the only setting that degrades image quality.

 For those of you shooting with a crop sensor, it’s best practice to stay within the range of ISO 160-500.

 Trying higher ISO values such as 800 will never hurt.

-Method 1 – Stacking Star Trails Photos
+Method 1 – Star Trail Stacking

 The star trail camera settings for each of these overlaid exposures is exactly the same.